Dennis Adams- The Designer

 After the 1800 came the 1500, a wooden chassis car using the Ford 1500 GT pre crossflow engine.
 Under 100 cars were produced at Greenland Mills between 1966 and 1967.

 Based on the 1500, with the same wooden chassis, the 1650 was launched.
-It was fitted with the Chris Laurence 1650 engine, and around 30 cars were produced in 1967.
+It was fitted with the Chris Laurence 1650 engine, and around 30 cars were produced during 1967.

 The 1600 was introduced as a result of Ford introducing the 1600 crossflow engine.
 This was virtually identical to the 1500 / 1650, with a few minor alterations.
 Of all the early series of cars, this proved to be one of the most popular with around 200 cars being built at Greenland Mills, Bradford on Avon between 1967 and 1969.